 Using Science to Address Latino Health Disparities Research

-Eliseo J. Pérez-Stable, M.D., is Director of the National Institute on Minority Health and Health Disparities (NIMHD) at the National Institutes of Health (NIH).
+Eliseo J. Pérez-Stable, M.D., is Director of NIMHD at the National Institutes of Health (NIH).
 This plenary session occurred at 8:30 am., Wednesday, Feb.
 21, 2024, at the 4th biennial Advancing the Science of Cancer in Latinos conference.
-Health disparities Dr. Pérez-Stable began his presentation by discussing populations with health disparities.
-While race, ethnicity, and socioeconomic status are the fundamental pillars of health disparities science, the intersection of these factors with rural populations, sexual and gender minorities, and people ...
+Health differences Dr. Pérez-Stable began his presentation by discussing populations with health differences.
+While background along with social and economic factors are the fundamental pillars of health differences science, the intersection of these factors with rural populations, other overlooked groups, and people with physical or mental challenges are also important to ...

 This content is from the "Advancing the Science of Cancer in Latinos: 2024 Conference Proceedings."